-Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$125 million under our Loan Agreement with Hercules together with anticipated product revenues, are sufficient to fund operations for at least the next twelve months and will be sufficient to fund our operations through the end of 2026.
-We expect such amounts will allow us to complete our planned Phase 3 clinical trial studying vonoprazan for Non-Erosive GERD (as-needed), and commercial activities for VOQUEZNA for H. pylori and Erosive GERD.
+Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$125 million under our Loan Agreement with Hercules together with anticipated product revenues, are sufficient to fund operations for at least the next twelve months and we believe will be sufficient to enable us to reach cashflow positivity.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties and actual results could vary materially.
-We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
+We have based this estimate on assumptions that may prove to be inaccurate, and we could deplete our capital resources sooner than we expect and not reach cashflow positivity based on the amount and timing of product sales and operating expenses, among other factors.
 Additionally, the process of testing product candidates in clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.